hillarymuller/dog-gif-app/README.md

 1. Fork & clone the repo
 2. Run bundle install to install dependencies
 3. Run rails db:create db:migrate db:seed
+4. Run npm install --prefix client
-4. You can use the following commands to run the application:
+5. You can use the following commands to run the application:
   - `rails s`: run the backend on [http://localhost:3000](http://localhost:3000)
   - `npm start --prefix client`: run the frontend on [http://localhost:4000](http://localhost:4000)